itmat/pade/doc/getting_started.rst

 server to display the results in HTML format.
 To generate the text file output, run::

-  pade report --text
+  pade report results.pade

 To start the Pade server, run:

-  pade view DB1 DB2 ...
+  pade view results1.pade results2.pade ...

 It will take several seconds to start up.
 Then visit localhost:5000 in a browser to look at the reports.